United Nations laissez-passer

 A United Nations laissez-passer (UNLP or LP) is a diplomatic travel document issued by the United Nations under the provisions of Article VII of the 1946 Convention on the Privileges and Immunities of the United Nations in its offices in New York City and Geneva, as well as by the International Labour Organization (ILO).

 The UNLP is issued to UN and ILO staff as well as staff members of international organizations such as the WHO, the IAEA, the World Tourism Organization, the Comprehensive Nuclear-Test-Ban Treaty Organization Preparatory Commission, the Organisation for the Prohibition of Chemical Weapons, the World Trade Organization, the International Monetary Fund, the International Organization for Migration, the World Intellectual Property Organization and the World Bank.
-The document is written in English and French, working languages of United Nations.
+The document is written in English and French, working languages of the United Nations.

 The UNLP is a valid travel document, which can be used like a national passport (in connection with travel on official missions only).

 Most officials hold a blue UNLP (up to D-1 level), which is similar in legal status to a service passport.
 A red UNLP is issued to particularly high officials (D-2 (Note: For example, the Assistant Secretary-General of the United Nations or a Deputy Director-General in a United Nations Specialized Agency.) and above (Note: This includes the Under-Secretary-General of the United Nations, the Director-Generals of the United Nations Specialized Agencies, the Deputy Secretary-General of the United Nations, and the Secretary-General of the United Nations.)), and confers similar status to that of a diplomatic passport holder.